MicrosoftDocs/learn/learn-pr/azure/design-monitoring-strategy-on-azure/includes/6-sentinel.md

 You use Azure Sentinel if:

 - You want a detailed overview of your organization, potentially across multiple clouds and on-premises locations.
-- You want to avoid having to rely on complex and disparate tools.
+- You want to avoid reliance on complex and disparate tools.
 - You want to use enterprise-grade AI, built by experts, to identify and handle threats across your organization.

 ## Connect your data sources